During your time at university, you will develop valuable, transferable study skills that will support your learning, testing and future career.

 Use of the most important tasks (MITs) will help you significantly.
 The MIT will be your main focus that day and you will not shift your focus from it unless it is completely necessary.
 An MIT at university may be to create and practise a presentation to present to your coursemates next week.
 You will focus solely on creating and preparing for the presentation and park your lab report that is not due in for 2 weeks.

-Jump-Start Your Oxbridge Application
+Claim Your FREE Oxbridge Application Timeline and Planner

 Like writing, reading will dominate your time at university.